Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

 ### Final Thoughts

 With its convenience, ubiquity, and high open rates, SMS is a cornerstone of business communication.
-Because of its frequent use in the business world, all programmers need to be familiar with SMS is and how to send an SMS message.
+Because of its frequent use in the business world, all programmers need to be familiar with SMS and how to send an SMS message.

 Now that you've read this guide, I hope you have a basic understanding of SMS and are ready to continue learning more about this communication method that is only growing more important.